OWASP/owasp-mastg/Document/0x04f-Testing-Network-Communication.md

 To be able to get a man-in-the-middle position you need to run the above configuration.
 This can be done by using the following commands on Kali Linux:

     ```shell
-    # check if other process is not using Wifi interfaces
+    # check if other process is not using WiFi interfaces
     $ airmon-ng check kill
     # configure IP address of the AP network interface
     $ ifconfig wlan1 10.0.0.1 up